-Director: Spinks
+Director: Spinks Faculty: Holt

-Adjunct Faculty: Holt, Joseph, Roberts, Thompson, Walser, Young skills, and abilities of future servant leaders in the nonprofit sector.
+Adjunct Faculty: Joseph, Roberts, Thompson, Walser, Young

+Oklahoma City University's Master of Arts in Applied Sociology-Nonprofit Leadership is designed to develop the moral, ethical, professional, and scholarly knowledge, skills, and abilities of future servant leaders in the nonprofit sector.
 The program prepares leaders for the increasingly important body of work performed by nonprofit organizations.
 Nonprofit organizations are now considered the critical third aspect of the partnership (business and industry, government, and the nonprofits) necessary to adequately meet the complicated needs of our 21st century society.